Parimatch1/SV-Guides-Revamped/Inspection Guidelines.md

 **Speaker:** We are now moving onto the accuracy phase!
 In this phase, we will be testing you on your precision, aiming skills, listening skills and your accuracy!

 **Speaker:** Your task here is simple, you will be called up one by one and your aim is to taze the moving target!
-You have three tries to hit the target.
+You have 3 tries to hit the target.
 Please remain in a straight line until you are called up.

 **Speaker:** If it is not your turn, your tools must stay away.
 If you equip any tools, we may assume you are trying to cheat, and you may be dismissed.